takuto-san/100-days-of-code/log.md

 **Reflections**
 ・It took time because of a "Directory not found" error ・I'm glad I was able to get "Hello, Mikan World!" to output with help from ChatGPT

+### Day 10: May 6, 2025

+**Today's Progress**
+・Solved two problems from LeetCode's Top Interview 150 ・Watched Lecture 3 of "Create Your Own OS from Scratch" ・Created a kernel file
+・Reviewed content from Lecture 1 and 2 by re-reading the textbook and doing additional research

+**Reflections**
+・I now understand how firmware processes work up to the point where a binary file is executed and "Hello, world!" is displayed on XQuarz
+・I understood the difference between displaying "Hello, world" by executing a manually written binary and by runnig a program written in C